mzrd91/Machine-Learning-and-EA-for-Regression-and-Optimization/README.md

 # Machine-Learning-and-EA-for-Regression-and-Optimization

+## Introduction
-This project demonstrates the application of machine learning techniques, specifically symbolic regression, and optimization using evolutionary algorithms.
-The main focus is on the regression problem with different noise scenarios and optimizing a multi-variable function using various libraries and techniques, including DEAP and Platypus.
+This project explores the application of machine learning techniques, specifically symbolic regression and optimization using evolutionary algorithms, to solve complex problems.
+The goal is to develop models that can accurately predict outcomes and optimize functions in the presence of noise.

 ## Algorithm Parameters